`

 Privacy policy

-Harbour is committed to protecting your privacy.
-This Privacy Policy sets out how we collect and use your personal data, your rights and how the law protects you.
+This Privacy Notice sets out how we collect and use your personal data in line with the UK General Data Protection Regulation and the Data Protection Act 2018 (the “Data Protection Laws”), your rights and how the law protects you.

-It is important that you read this Privacy Policy together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
-This Privacy Policy supplements other notices and is not intended to override them.
+It is important that you read this Privacy Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.

-We may update our Privacy Policy from time to time.
-This version was last updated on 4 November 2020.
+We may update our Privacy Notice from time to time.
+This version was last updated on 7 March 2025.

 1. Who we are and important information